-Making links between the Aquarium and our seas is vital to the success of the Aquarium in achieving our mission of ‘driving marine conservation through engagement’.
+Making links between the Aquarium and our seas is vital to the success of the Aquarium in achieving our mission of ‘connecting us with our Oceans’.
 Our scientists have been involved in a number of projects that seek to address some of the key issues in marine conservation.
 Wherever possible, we support projects that provide opportunities for scientists and non-scientists to work together to collect data and make observations about the changing marine ecosystem.

 Currently one of our biggest Citizen Science project is the Community Seagrass Initiative but we have a long history of this type of engaging research.

 The Scylla Reef Project, coordinated by the National Marine Aquarium, was aimed at supporting local biodiversity by providing a new and diverse habitat whilst also providing a new site for recreational diving and research.